 Game of Thrones locations

 In this detailed post by Amanda from Sedimentality, you can find many locations in Girona, which can also be seen in the famous Game of Thrones show.
 While walking through the old town of Girona, you may notice several stairs, buildings, and bridges from the show.
-So if you are a hardcore fan of the series, it would be good to watch some youtube videos for an inspiration of what to see in Girona.
+So if you are a hardcore fan of the series, it would be good to watch some youtube videos for inspiration of what to see in Girona.

 Church of St. Felix